 The QuickStart program grew out of an intensive, year-long capacity-building program called Community-Based Research Infrastructure for Better Science (CRIBS), which was offered in 2012 and was funded by the National Institute of Environmental Health Sciences.
 CRIBS was adapted to a shorter form and piloted as QuickStart in 2014.
-It was then offered again in 2016 and 2017.
-The current QuickStart program is supported by the National Cancer Institute of the National Institutes of Health under Award Number R25CA188482 and is being refined and implemented by California Breast Cancer Research Program (CBCRP), Commonweal and Orange County Asian Pacific Islander Community Alliance (OCAPICA).
-The content is solely the responsibility of the trainers and does not necessarily represent the official views of the National Institutes of Health.
+It was then offered again in 2016, 2017, 2018 and 2019.
+The 2023 QuickStart cohort will be the first to include teams from across California, as well as fellows that focus on CPPR research as part of the CBCRP initiative: Investing in Communities' Local-Level Needs to